xuxiaowei-io/gitaly/doc/PROCESS.md

   has a **manual** job, `update-downstream-server-version`, that will create a merge request on the GitLab codebase to bump the Gitaly server version, and this will be assigned to you.
   Once the build has completed successfully, assign it to a maintainer for review.

-### Publishing the ruby gem
+### Publishing the Ruby gem

-If an updated version of the ruby proto gem is needed, it can be published to rubygems.org with the `_support/publish-gem` script.
+If an updated version of the Ruby proto gem is needed, it can be published to rubygems.org with the `_support/publish-gem` script.

 If the changes needed are not yet released, [create a release candidate](#creating-a-release-candidate) first.